Meals for the Mob update: experiencing meals first hand

-FareShare’s Meals for the Mob program aims to offer First Nations community groups and services access to free, healthy, nutritious meals that are culturally appropriate.
+FareShare’s Meals for the Mob program aims to offer First Nations community groups and services access to free, healthy, culturally appropriate meals.

 The program continues to expand, with its most recent initiative resulting in the commencement of essential food supplies and free nutritious meals, in remote Far North Queensland.